Clan Hope: 18th century

 John Hope of Hopetoun's son was Charles Hope who in 1702 was elected to Parliament for Linlithgow.
 He was later appointed to the Privy Council and in 1703 was raised in the peerage as Earl of Hopetoun.

 In 1729 the sixth Baronet sold the estate of Craighill to his kinsman the Earl of Hopetoun.
 The Earl of Hopetoun's estates grew rapidly in the 18th century with most of West Lothian, and parts of East Lothian and Lanarkshire.

 19th century

 Sir John Hope, 4th Earl of Hopetoun had a notable military career, serving throughout the Peninsular War.
 In 1822 he staged a magnificent reception for George IV at Hoptoun during the king's famous visit to Scotland.

 Clan chief

-The hereditary chief of Clan Hope is Sir Alexander Archibald Douglas Hope, vOBE, 19th Baronet of Craighall, Chief of the Name and Arms of Hope, Chief of Clan Hope.
+The hereditary chief of Clan Hope is Sir Alexander Archibald Douglas Hope, OBE, 19th Baronet of Craighall, Chief of the Name and Arms of Hope, Chief of Clan Hope.
 The chiefly line of the Hope family survives through the Baronets of Craighall who are the senior line of the Clan Hope.